-Alaska, and specifically the Kenai Peninsula, is one of the premier fishing destinations in the world.
+Alaska’s Kenai Peninsula is one of the premier fishing destinations in the world.
 With annual salmon runs totaling in the millions, our rivers offer some of the most dynamic and productive fishing opportunities anywhere.

 We offer a variety of guided fishing trips that take advantage of the incredible opportunities of the Kenai River, Kasilof River, Russian River and many other local streams and alpine lakes.